stargate/stargate/apis/sgv2-docsapi/README.md

 #### Skipping unit tests

 Alternatively you may want to run only integration tests but not unit tests (especially when changing integration tests).
-This can be achieved with
+This can be achieved with the command:

 ```
 ../mvnw verify -DskipUnitTests